-Dr. Booth is a Medical Oncologist and Assistant Professor in the Department of Oncology at Queen's University.
-Dr. Booth is building a program of health services and outcomes research specifically related to the use of systemic therapy for cancer.
-He has received funding to develop a chemotherapy database which would include chemotherapy data from all provincial cancer centres, supplemented by billing data from the provincial health insurance plan, which is going to be linked to the CCE existing data-base to permit population-based studies of the use of chemotherapy, similar to those that we have done previously with radiotherapy.
-Construction of the data base will be initiated in the forthcoming year.
-Other initiatives moving forward include population-based studies of adjuvant chemotherapy for non-small cell lung cancer (funded by CIHR) and bladder cancer (funded by CCO).
-Specific objectives are to evaluate the effectiveness of new therapies in the general population, assess adherence to treatment guidelines, and to explore issues of access to, and quality of, cancer care in medical oncology.
+Dr. Booth is a Medical Oncologist and Associate Professor in the Department of Oncology at Queen's University.
+Dr. Booth leads a program of health services and outcomes research specifically related to the use of systemic therapy for cancer.
+His research program is funded by CIHR, CFI, and Cancer Care Ontario.
+As a junior investigator he was awarded an inaugural Cancer Care Ontario Chair in Health Services Research.
+Since joining CCE in 2008 Dr. Booth’s research team has developed population-level chemotherapy databases for non-small cell lung cancer, bladder cancer, and colorectal cancer.
+These databases incorporate chemotherapy treatment records from all provincial cancer centres, New Drug Funding Program data from CCO and chemotherapy billing data from the provincial health insurance plan.
+These data-sets have subsequently been linked to the CCE existing database to permit population-based studies of the use of chemotherapy, similar to those that we have done previously with radiotherapy.
+Specific objectives of Dr. Booth’s research program are to evaluate the effectiveness of new therapies in the general population, assess adherence to treatment guidelines, and to explore issues of access to, and quality of, cancer care in medical oncology.
 Having completed a 2-year research fellowship at NCIC-Clinical Trials Group, Dr. Booth also has interest in the design, implementation, and interpretation of randomized clinical trials.
+He is the Study Co-Chair of NCIC CTG CO21, an international randomized trial evaluating the role of exercise in patients with early stage colon cancer.

 Dr. Booth's publications are available on PubMed.